zoeeechu/zoeeechu/README.md

 <h3 align="center">
-📫 Have any questions? dm me on Discord!:
+Have any questions?
+DM me on Discord!✨
 </h3>

 <p align="center">